Split Mirrors: Studio and technical equipment

-They started their own recording studio to be able to work whenever they want to.
-A sound-proof room allowed recordings of analogue sources like vocals or saxophone.
-The synthesizers which were available at that time, already had a Midi connection and were connected to computers from the Atari-ST series who had Midi connectors as well.
+They started their own recording studio for work convenience.
+A sound-proof room allowed recordings of analogue sources like vocals and saxophone.
+The synthesizers available at that time already had a Midi connection and were used with computers from the Atari-ST series, which had Midi connectors as well.
 This allowed them to record melodies digitally and edit them afterwards.
-SMPTE made it possible to connect vocals or other analogue recordings with midi instruments and therefore they could edit and program the digital parts.
-The Atari Falcon had a DSP chip and offered Hard Disk Recording.
-Through that it was possible to edit analogue sounds as well.
-The revolution of the digital recording techniques made it possible for them to use the same techniques at their studio that you normally only find in professional studios.
+SMPTE made it possible to connect vocals or other analogue recordings with midi instruments and therefore they could edit and program the digital components.
+The Atari Falcon contained a DSP chip and offered Hard Disk Recording.
+This made it possible to edit analogue sounds as well.
+The revolution of the digital recording techniques made it possible for Split Mirrors to use the same techniques at their studio that you normally only find in professional studios.

 Collaboration with Münsterians

 Many artists from the scene in Münster played and recorded their music there, like WestBam, Frank Mertens from Alphaville, Dr. Ring-Ding, Törner Stier, Bawa Abudu, Ulrich Hesselkamp, Doc Heyne and Simon Cay.
 There were musicians from many different genres like Rock, Reggae, Synthie Pop, German Schlager, Hip-Hop, Rap or Rave.
 Some of them even participated in songs by Split Mirrors.